 For the grand finale of your presentation on ‘how to debug replication issues’, you take the replica offline.
 Naturally, this is the last chapter to your presentation:

 The MySQL Enterprise Monitor’s topology legend comes to the rescue again, showing that the replica is down.

 After your grand finale, your boss then quizzes everyone to see if the team can keep the topology diagrams as shown in the MySQL Enterprise Monitor in focus on one of the many giant monitors spread around the command center.
 She asks if there is a notification that can be sent to the group that in case replication is down.
 You nod your head affirmatively, explaining how the alert system works.
 Your boss is pleased, the team is fine.
 The ‘Show and Tell’ presentation of the MySQL Enterprise Monitor is over.

 You are thrilled since you can go back to playing around with invisible indexes in the recent Release Candidate Version 8.0 of MySQL.

 Please note that MySQL Enterprise Monitor is one part of the MySQL Enterprise Edition: https://www.mysql.com/products/enterprise/ .
-The MySQL Enterprise Edition also can be found in the cloud as it is part of Oracle MySQL Cloud Service (MySQLCS) product: https://cloud.oracle.com/mysql .
+The MySQL Enterprise Edition, along with the MySQL Monitor, also can be found in the cloud as it is part of Oracle MySQL Cloud Service (MySQLCS) product: https://cloud.oracle.com/mysql .
 Same product, both on-premise and in the cloud.

 “The statements and opinions expressed here are my own and do not necessarily represent those of the Oracle Corporation.”